marco13-moo/ludotheca-share-mesh/README.md

 This project demonstrates how microservices can be used to build scalable, maintainable cloud-native applications.
 It is based on a reusable resource-sharing model and was designed for educational, architectural, and deployment demonstration purposes.

+Further analysis of this project can be found at: https://architectural-patterns-in-microservices.hashnode.dev/

 ---

 ## ⚙️ Key Features